fedellen/list-together/README.md

 - [ioRedis](https://github.com/luin/ioredis)
 - [Type-GraphQL](https://github.com/MichalLytek/type-graphql)

-As a work in progress, the server has not yet been hosted anywhere.
-Before production I do intend to add Docker into the workflow with Dokku in particular.

-For now, to install and test the app locally you will first need to setup Postgres and Redis on your system.
-You will also need to provide a .env file with the appropriate fields filled in, including one method of logging in via a Passport API (Google / Twitter / Facebook).
+To install and test the app locally you will first need to setup Postgres and Redis on your system.
+You will also need to provide a .env file with the appropriate fields filled in, including at least one method of logging in via a Passport API with a dummy app (Google / Twitter / Facebook).
 Afterwards, install and run the the server in development mode with:

 ```
 cd ./server && yarn install && yarn dev